Allergy Shots in Springdale, AR: What to Know

 Are there allergists near me in Springdale?

 Springdale has limited allergist availability, though residents can access practices in nearby Fayetteville.
 The broader northwest Arkansas region serves approximately 88,000 Springdale-area residents.
-Telehealth allergy consultations with at-home sublingual immunotherapy offer a convenient alternative that eliminates the need for travel.
+Curex at-home SCIT allergy shots via telehealth eliminate the need for travel to a specialist.

 Can I get allergy treatment at home in Springdale, AR?

-Yes, Curex delivers customized sublingual immunotherapy drops to Springdale residents after an initial telehealth consultation with a board-certified allergist.
-Treatment costs $59 per month and eliminates the need for weekly office visits, which is particularly valuable for Springdale residents facing limited local specialist availability.
+Yes, Curex delivers customized at-home SCIT allergy shots to Springdale residents after an initial telehealth consultation with a board-certified allergist.
+Treatment costs $129/month and eliminates the need for weekly clinic visits, which is particularly valuable for Springdale residents facing limited local specialist availability.

 This content is for informational purposes only and does not constitute medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare provider with questions about a medical condition.
 Content reviewed by board-certified allergists at Curex.